oscal-compass/compliance-trestle/README.md

 Complete documentation, tutorials, and background on compliance can be found [here](https://oscal-compass.github.io/compliance-trestle/latest).

+## Agentic Agile Authoring

+Agentic Agile Authoring is compliance authoring for OSCAL artifacts based on MCP Server and GenAI agentic solution with Human-in-the-Loop (HITL).
+More information can be found [here](https://github.com/oscal-compass/agentic-agile-authoring).

 ## Agile Authoring

 A trestle-based agile authoring repository setup tool, documentation and tutorial can be found [here](https://github.com/oscal-compass/compliance-trestle-agile-authoring).